Chien Lee: Multi-club ownership

 In July 2022, media reported that Lee and Pacific Media Group were in discussions to invest in Hellas Verona F.C., which currently plays in Serie A, the top of the Italian football league.
+In April 2023, Lee acquired GKS Tychy FC, a Polish professional football club, based in Tychy.

+Lee's journey in multi-club ownership captures the highs and lows of modern football investment, His story unfolds from early challenges, setbacks, and failures to a remarkable comeback and the achievement of footballing success.
+As chairman, his 2016 investment in OGC Nice led the club to its first-ever UEFA Champions League qualification by 2018.
+His involvement with FC Kaiserslautern began in March 2022, when the club was in Germany’s third division.
+That same year, they achieved promotion to the second division of German football, the 2.
+Bundesliga, and by 2024, they had reached their first German Cup final in 21 years.
+Lee’s 2019 investment in FC Thun helped the then–second-division side win the 2024–25 Swiss Challenge League title, earning promotion to the top-tier Swiss Super League in 2025.
+In 2021, Lee invested in AS Nancy Lorraine amid the club’s struggles in French football and became its chairman.
+Despite facing numerous challenges — including relegation to the Championnat National in 2022, further relegation to the Championnat National 2, and an administrative demotion to the Championnat National 3, the fifth tier of French football in 2023, Lee rose to the challenge and initiated a comprehensive restructuring of the organization on both sporting and business fronts.
+This effort led to a remarkable return to the Championnat National in 2024 and culminated in winning the Championnat National title, securing promotion to Ligue 2 in 2025.

 Moneyball

-Lee has refined Moneyball and his football journey is a Moneyball experiment in European Soccer according to the Financial Times and The Wall Street Journal,“A Moneyball Experiment in English Soccer’s Second Tier - WSJ” Moneyball, The Art of Winning an Unfair Game is a book by Michael Lewis, published in 2003, about the Oakland Athletics baseball team and its general manager Billy Beane.
+Lee has refined Moneyball and his football journey is a Moneyball experiment in European Soccer according to the Financial Times and The Wall Street Journal, Moneyball, The Art of Winning an Unfair Game is a book by Michael Lewis, published in 2003, about the Oakland Athletics baseball team and its general manager Billy Beane.
 Its focus is the team's analytical, evidence-based, sabermetric approach to assembling a competitive baseball team despite Oakland's small budget.
 A film based on Lewis' book, starring Brad Pitt and Jonah Hill, was released in 2011.
 There are three pillars to Lee's football group version of Moneyball in Soccer, The first is a reliance on analytics over traditional scouting.
 The second pillar to the group's strategy is a "ruthless commitment to young players", The third and final pillar to Lee's football group Moneyball approach is a narrow focus on the acquisition of players—and coaches—who thrive in a "high-press" system, a forward-thinking, data-driven club with a low-cost, high-pressing formula and Moneyball-like model achieved success at Lee's football group.

-During the 2020–21 season, Barnsley FC, with the youngest squad and one of the smallest budgets in the league, took the EFL Championship by storm, finishing in 5th place and making it to the EFL Championship play-offs for the first time in 24 years.
-However, in the following season Barnsley FC were relegated from the EFL Championship after playing highly unattractive football.
-KV Oostende in the Belgian First Division finished in 5th place and made it to the playoffs for the Europa League play-off group with one of the youngest squads and the smallest budget in the league.
-AS Nancy, FC Thun, and Esbjerg fB all chased promotion.
-According to BBC News Online, Lee credits the use of data as a key contributor to the success, the use of data and technical analysis has become essential for football.
-Lee predicted that football could use artificial intelligence (AI) to analyse players' thought processes to help them with decision-making and involve technology to communicate with players on the pitch in real time.